-This is one the most beautiful places in Romania and definitely a must-see destination for birdwatchers and nature lovers.
+The best-conserved delta in Europe, this is one the most beautiful places in Romania and a must-see destination for birdwatchers and nature lovers.

-The Danube Delta is also the home of almost 16,000 people, a cultural mix of Romanians, Russians, Ukrainians, Lipovans, Greeks and Turks, who live mostly isolated and dependent on traditional activities like fishing.
-While you’ll be surely impressed by their way of life and delicious fish dishes, take into consideration that most of them live on the edge of poverty as there are limited work opportunities in the Danube Delta.
+The Danube Delta is also the home of almost 16,000 people, a cultural mix of Romanians, Lipovans, Ukrainians who live mostly isolated and dependent on fishing and raising cattle.
+While you’ll be surely impressed by their way of life and delicious fish dishes, take into consideration that many of them live on the edge of poverty as there are limited work opportunities in the Danube Delta.

 You can help make a difference by acting as a responsible traveler.
-Choose the accommodation and guidance services offered by the simple and hospitable locals instead of the luxury hotels that are no match for the authenticity of the Delta’s people.
+Choose the accommodation and guidance services offered by the simple and hospitable locals.

 Act as a responsible traveler, protect nature and help local communities by buying only local products and services.